salah-mo/elite-coffee-demo-0.0.2/docs/START_HERE.md

 - Check browser console for errors

 ### Development
-- Use `x-user-id` header to test different users
+- Use `x-user-id` header to test different users (defaults to `demo-user`)
-- Data resets on server restart (expected behavior)
+- Data persists across server restarts (stored in `database.json`)
 - All responses include helpful error messages
+- Use `npm run db:reset` to clear all data during development

 ### Production
 - Replace in-memory storage with database